-Structure each position with your job title, the employer and the dates you worked there, which can be written in a month and year format, or year only.
+Structure each position with your job title, the employer, and the dates you worked there, which can either be written in a month and year format, or year only.
 Following this, write a top-level summary of the role.

 The next part is vital.
-Below this information, bullet point your key achievements and bolster each one with powerful verbs, such as established, expanded and identified, and statistics to showcase your ability.
+Below this information, bullet point your key achievements and bolster each one with powerful verbs, such as established, expanded, and grew, and statistics to showcase your ability.

 Here's an example of how to list marketing achievements on your CV:

 Analysed keyword performance data to optimise page rankings, resulting in a 14% YoY uplift in organic traffic